trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 Avro Schema Evolution
 ---------------------

-Presto supports querying and manipulating Hive tables with the Avro storage format, which has the schema set based on an Avro schema file/literal.
-Presto is also capable of creating the tables in Presto by infering the schema from a valid Avro schema file located locally, or remotely in HDFS/Web server.
+Trino supports querying and manipulating Hive tables with the Avro storage format, which has the schema set based on an Avro schema file/literal.
+Trino is also capable of creating the tables in Trino by infering the schema from a valid Avro schema file located locally, or remotely in HDFS/Web server.

 To specify that the Avro schema should be used for interpreting table's data one must use ``avro_schema_url`` table property.